-Sweet, aromatic, naturally gluten-free and dairy-free, you only need 5 ingredients and 20 mins to make these traditional almond cookies from Malta.
+Sweet, aromatic, naturally gluten-free and dairy-free, you only need 5 ingredients and 20 mins to make these traditional maltese almond cookies.

-These traditional Biskuttini tal-Lewz, or almond cookies, are extremely easy to prepare and were originally baked during the festive holidays.
+These traditional Biskuttini tal-Lewz, or almond cookies, are extremely easy to prepare and are usually prepared over Christmas and other festive holidays.
 Every time I’m back in Malta I look out for these cookies.
 They’re SO good, it’s almost hurtful waiting to be back in town just to get a big batch.

 Making these cookies couldn’t be easier, all you have to do is mixing the ingredients in a large bowl, or simply fold them all together in a food processor ( I use a powerful KitchenAid).
 Mix for about 1 minute or until evenly combined.